+Instruction

-Instruction Duration of End Examination Semester End Examination Continuous Internal Evaluation Credits
+Duration of Semester End Examination

+SEE

+CIE

+Credits

-- 1. Able to learn methods to solve problems related probability functions. - 2.
-Able to know characterizing a random phenomenon. - 3.
-Able to identify the tools for interpreting the bivariate data - 4.
-Able to know the statistical techniques to study random process - 5.
-Able to analyze the queueing models
+- 1. Learn methods to solve problems related probability functions. - 2.
+Know characterizing a random phenomenon. - 3.
+Identify the tools for interpreting the bivariate data - 4.
+Know the statistical techniques to study random process - 5.
+Able Analyze the queueing models

-On successful completion of this course the students will be able to
+COURSE OUTCOMES: After the completion of this course, the student will be able to